21 MUST KNOW TIPS: How To A Make Gel Polish Manicure Last

-Whether you're looking to make your mani last an extra week or two, or you just want to make sure it doesn't chip right away, these tips will help.
+Whether you're looking to make your manicure last an extra week or two, or you just want to make sure it doesn't chip right away, these tips will help.

-So, keep reading for our best tips on how to make a gel manicure last!
+So, keep reading for our best tips on how to make a gel manicure last as long as possible.

-Gel manicures are all the rage because a gel polish will last longer than regular nail polish as it cures, not dries.
-There are endless techniques to try which makes it one of the must have's for many nail artists.
+Gel manicures are popular because a gel polish will last longer than regular nail polish as it cures, not dries.
+There are endless techniques to try which makes it one of the must haves for many nail artists.